Zyhco/KeyArray/README.md

 MIT License – Free for personal and commercial use.

 ---
+## 🤝 Feedback, Collaboration, and Support

+Have a question, idea, or suggestion?
+Feel free to [open an issue](https://github.com/eliShif/KeyArray/issues) — I'm happy to hear feedback and improve this project.

+### 💼 Looking to Collaborate?

+If you're interested in expanding this project, integrating it into your system, or discussing ways to work together — feel free to reach out via [GitHub](https://github.com/eliShif).

+---

 > ✅ Built for performance.
 Designed for clarity.
 Ready for extension.